opensecuritycontroller/community/development/osgi/osgi-dev.md

 3. If you add the line that was removed in Step 1, everything should work.

 >Note: It is helpful to exclude some packages to avoid a very large bundle.
-You should always be aware as to which libs and packages need be inside your bundle.
+You should always be aware as to which libraries and packages need be inside your bundle.

 ## OSC-Control

 You will find the project `osc-control`inside `osc-core`.
-This is a standalone jar application that runs, stops, resets, etc. the server.
+This is a standalone JAR application that runs, stops, resets, etc. the server.
 This section will cover the only the way it is built with BND Tools.

 #### BND.BND In OSC-Control